 The SPPT scheme was first implemented in October 1998 and referred to originally as stochastic physics (Buizza et al., 1999b).
 The scheme perturbs the tendencies by terms that are given by a random pattern times the net parameterized physics tendencies.
 The random pattern varies horizontally and with time; each ensemble member uses a different realisation of the random pattern.
 Two major revisions of the SPPT scheme took place in September 2009 (Palmer et al., 2009) and in November 2010.
 As in the original scheme, tendency perturbations are given by a multiplicative noise term based on the net parameterized physics tendencies.
 In the revised SPPT scheme, the random pattern that defines the perturbations varies smoothly in space and time in contrast to the original scheme.
 The random numbers at a grid point are given by a truncated Gaussian distribution.
-The pattern is defined as the sum of three independent random patterns with horizontal correlation scales of 500, 1000 and 2000 km and correlation time scales of 6 h, 3 d and 30 d, respectively.
+The pattern is defined as the sum of three independent random patterns with horizontal correlation scales of 500, 1000 and 2000 km and correlation time scales of 6h, 3d and 30d, respectively.
 The standard deviation of the three patterns decreases with increasing spatial and temporal scale from 0.52 to 0.18 and finally to 0.06.
+In November 2016, a global constraint was introduced in SPPT that modifies the perturbations in such a way that the global integral of the perturbed physics tendency is equal to the global integral of the unperturbed physics tendency (Leutbecher et al., 2016).
+This global constraint reduces the precipitation minus evaporation imbalance generated by lack of humidity conservation in SPPT.

-The SKEB scheme perturbs the vorticity tendencies with stochastic noise that is given by an evolving 3-dim pattern times a term that is proportional to the square root of an estimate of the kinetic energy dissipation rate in the numerical model Berner $et\ al.\ (2009)$.
-The dissipation rate estimate consists of contributions from the numerical dissipation and a contribution from convection.
-The correlation time of the pattern is 7 h and the spatial correlations have been estimated from coarse-graining experiments Palmer $et\ al.\ (2009)$.
+The SKEB scheme perturbs the vorticity tendencies with stochastic noise that is given by an evolving 3-dim pattern times a term that is proportional to the square root of an estimate of the kinetic energy dissipation rate in the numerical model Berner et al. (2009).
+The dissipation rate is based on the contribution from deep moist convection only; note that earlier versions also included contributions from numerical dissipation and orographic gravity wave drag.
+The latter contributions were deactivated as they led to unrealistic ensemble spread.
+The correlation time of the pattern is 7h and the spatial correlations have been estimated from coarse-graining experiments Palmer et al. (2009).

 There are two key advantages of using ensemble-based probabilistic forecasts instead of single forecasts.
 Firstly, they provide a more complete estimation of the future forecast states, since they not only provide the most likely scenario but also the probability that alternatives might occur.
 Secondly, they provide more consistent forecasts (Zsoter et al., 2009).
 Fig. 1.1 shows a schematic illustration of the phase-space evolution of the probability distribution function (PDF) of analysis error throughout the forecast range.
-A specific isopleth (e.g. the 1 standard deviation isopleth) is illustrated.
-It is assumed that the initial time PDF is a Gaussian distribution.
-At initial time (Fig. 1.1(a)), the isopleth is shown as isotropic, i.e. bounding an n-sphere, where the dimension of phase space n is of the order of $O(10^8)$ for the ECMWF operational forecast model).
-In general, this error will not be isotropic-analysis error is likely to be larger along directions which are less well observed, and vice versa.
-However, at least in principle, it is straightforward to define an inner product on phase space, with respect to which the initial PDF is isotropic.
-This inner product, defined from the analysis error covariance matrix, plays a fundamental role in the theory of singular vectors discussed below.